microsoft/llm-42/detinfer_benchmarks/bench_online_verification_overhead/README.md

 # Verification Overhead Benchmark

 This benchmark measures the **pure verification overhead** of deterministic inference with different step sizes.
-By enabling `--det-skip-mismatch`, all servers skip the mismatch detection and rollback, so we measure only the cost of running the verification forward pass.
+By enabling `--det-infer-skip-mismatch`, all servers skip the mismatch detection and rollback, so we measure only the cost of running the verification forward pass.

 ## Overview

 - **Goal**: Measure how much overhead verification adds at different step sizes
-- **Key setting**: `--det-skip-mismatch` (no rollback/recomputation)
+- **Key setting**: `--det-infer-skip-mismatch` (no rollback/recomputation)
 - **Step sizes**: 32, 128, 512, 1024
 - **Dataset configs**: Various input/output length combinations